hexops/vecty/docs/index.md

 API documentation for Vecty is [available via godoc.org](https://godoc.org/github.com/gopherjs/vecty).

+## Examples

+Various code examples are given throughout the above documentation links (you *really* should read them!), but if you're eager to just dive in: [check out the examples](/examples)!

 ## Get in touch

 If you enjoy using Vecty, ran into trouble, or even just want to say hi, then we'd love to hear from you! :)